OISF/suricata/plugins/pfring/README.md

 ## Running
 ```
 /usr/local/suricata/bin/suricata \
-    --set plugins.0=/usr/local/lib/suricata/pfring.so \
+    --plugin /usr/local/lib/suricata/pfring.so \
-    --capture-plugin=pfring-plugin \
+    --capture-plugin=pfring \
     --set pfring.0.interface=eno1
 ```

-### --set plugins.0=/usr/local/lib/suricata/pfring.so
+### --plugin /usr/local/lib/suricata/pfring.so

-This command line option tells Suricata about this plugin.
+This command line option tells Suricata about this plugin in addition to any plugins listed in `suricata.yaml`.
 This could also be done in `suricata.yaml` with the following section:
 ```
 plugins:
   - /usr/local/lib/suricata/pfring.so